 How much does a late payment impact your credit score?

 Your payment history is the most important factor when calculating your credit score.
 But there’s no fixed number of points your credit score will drop due to a late payment.
 However, if you have an excellent credit score, the impact could be more significant.

-One late payment can result in your excellent credit score dropping to a fair or poor score, according to Experian.
-If you already have bad credit, a late payment won’t make much of a difference.
+A single late payment can result in your excellent credit score dropping to a fair or poor score, according to Experian.
+If you already have bad credit, a late payment won't make much of a difference.

 A late payment also has less of an impact on your credit score as time passes.
 This is especially true if you quickly bring the credit account current and make on-time payments.